hydroper-jet/lang/README.md

 ## Compiler

-The compiler is not yet fully planned, but it should be hosted in the Rust language.
+The compiler is not available in the present.